lowlighter/metrics/README.md

 ### ⚙️ Using GitHub Action on your profile repo (~5 min setup)

-Setup a GitHub Action which is run periodically at your convenience and which push a generated SVG image on your repository.
+Setup a GitHub Action which is run periodically and push a generated SVG image on your repository.

 Assuming your username is `my-github-user`, you can embed your metrics in your personal repository's readme like below :
 ```markdown